Insult: Personal attacks

 A personal attack is an insult which is directed at some attribute of the person.

-The Federal Communications Commission's personal attack rule defined a personal attack as one made upon the honesty, character, integrity, or like personal qualities in the Communications Act of 1934.
+The Federal Communications Commission's personal attack rule defined a personal attack as one made upon honesty, character, integrity, or like personal qualities in the Communications Act of 1934.

 Personal attacks are generally considered a fallacy when used in arguments since they do not attempt to debunk the opposing sides argument, rather attacking the qualities of a person.

 Sexuality

-Verbal insults often take a phallic or pudendal form; this includes offensive profanity, and may also include insults to one's sexuality.
+Verbal insults often take a phallic or pudendal form.
+This includes profanity, and may also include insults to one's sexuality.
 There are also insults pertaining to the extent of one's sexual activity.
-For example, according to James Bloodworth, "incel" “has gradually crept into the vocabulary of every internet troll, sometimes being used against men who blame and harass women for not wanting to sleep with them.”
+For example, according to James Bloodworth, incel “has gradually crept into the vocabulary of every internet troll, sometimes being used against men who blame and harass women for not wanting to sleep with them.”

 Entertainment

-Insults in poetic form is practiced through out history, more often as entertainment rather then maliciousness.
+Insults in poetic form is practiced throughout history, more often as entertainment rather than maliciousness.
 Flyting is a contest consisting of the exchange of insults between two parties, often conducted in verse and became public entertainment in Scotland in the 15th and 16th centuries.
 Senna is a form of Old Norse Eddic poetry consisting of an exchange of insults between participants.

 O du eselhafter Peierl (Oh, you asinine Peierl), composed by Wolfgang Amadeus Mozart, was meant for fun, mocking, scatological humor directed at a friend of Mozart's.

-More modern versions include poetry slam, dozens, diss song and battle rap.
+More modern versions include poetry slam, dozens, roasts, diss tracks and battle rap.
+In the 1980s Masters of the Universe franchise, the character Skeletor became known for insulting those around him with comedic putdowns.
+There is also a comedy genre of insult comedy.